BOLTON -- Do you have a broken toaster? Or a bike with a broken brake? Maybe a jumper full of moth holes?

 Unlike a "fix-it" shop, where people might drop off items to be repaired and continue about their day, the Repair Café is meant to get people involved with the repair process and help them connect with others in the community.
 People bringing in items for repair are asked to stay while their items are being fixed.
 They can either help with the repair, watch, fix the item themselves with help from volunteers, or just have a snack and visit with neighbors.

 By promoting repairs, Bolton Local wants to help reduce mountains of waste.
 Organizer Ray Pfau says, "We throw away lots of things that often have almost nothing wrong with them, things that could easily be used again after a simple repair.
-Unfortunately, many people have forgotten that they can have things fixed.
-Repair Café wants to change all that."

 Repair Café is also meant to put neighbors in touch with each other in a new way, to help people save money, and to help people discover that a lot of know-how and practical skills can be found close to home.
 Pfau says: "If you repair a bike, a CD player or a pair of trousers together with a previously unfamiliar neighbor, you look at that person in a different light the next time you see them.
 Jointly making repairs can lead to connections in the community."